ridgelab/ssva/README.md

 ### Reference Genome (hg19/hg38)

-SVA requires either the hg19 or hg38 genome separated by chromosome.
+SSVA requires either the hg19 or hg38 genome separated by chromosome.
 Instructions on how to download this are given on UCSC website [here](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/).
 The files must be uncompressed as explained in the previous link.

 ### UCSC RefSeq file